 Though much of this work goes on behind the scenes and away from the public eye, the Arts Center is continually reaching out to the elderly, those with low-income, and/or physical, mental and developmental disabilities.
 When we say we want to provide arts opportunities for every member of the community, we mean it!

 The Arts Cart, often dubbed "Art with a Heart," is a program that takes arts activities to those with mental, physical and emotional disabilities, or those who are touched by poverty.
-We partner with service organizations like Big Brothers/Big Sisters, Pioneer Vocational Industrial Services, the Bruce Hall Day Treatment Center, and Southwood Comprehensive Care to identify those people most in need of valuable arts experiences regardless of their abilities.
+We partner with service organizations like Pioneer Vocational Industrial Services and McDowell Place to identify those people most in need of valuable arts experiences regardless of their abilities.

 The Arts Cart makes arts activities, such as painting, drawing and music-making, accessible to members of the community who otherwise might not have an opportunity to experience them.
 This program fosters creativity, develops artistic skills, promotes self-expression and improves self image.

 Meet Our Staff and Board

 Mary Beth Touchstone

 Mary Beth works closely with our board to make sure that we know our mission, that we actively plan how to achieve that mission, and that our organization runs smoothly in all respects.
 Before coming to the Arts Center, Mary Beth was the Vice President of Technology Management at JP Morgan Chase.

 Mary Beth's favorite thing about the Arts Center: I like being able to effect change so quickly and directly.
 When a person here has a great idea, we can implement it in as little as a week, directly affecting how people in our community experience art.
 It's a great feeling knowing that I was directly involved in exposing people to something that will change their lives forever.